florensiawidjaja/BioinfoMCP/README.md

 #### 1.1 FastQC
 ```
-I want to run FastQC on /path/to/SRR8405197.fastq.
+Can you run FastQC on /path/to/SRR8405197.fastq.
 Please state what commands you run and what are the outputs or results from that command.
 ```

 ### 2. Pipeline/Complex Task Testing